The healthcare industry is ever growing and there is a lot to consider when it comes to healthcare marketing, branding, and website design.

 Ultimately, your goal with SEO marketing tactics is to get your individual web pages, whether that be blogs containing medical advice, or individual equipment product pages, onto the first search page within Google or any other search engine that takes your fancy.

-To do this you need to be ranking for the specific keywords your audience are searching for, for example, if you search for a few terms and realise that you have content very closely related to them, why not swap them out.
+To do this you need to be ranking for the specific keywords your audience are searching for, for example, if you search for a few terms and realise that you have content very closely related to them, why not swap them out with your chosen keywords.

 Let’s dig a little bit deeper.

-Let’s say you have hundreds of products all categorised into specific medical equipment types, but you specialise in medical training equipment CPR models, ventilator and resuscitation apparatus.
+Let’s say you have hundreds of products all categorised into specific medical equipment types, but you specialise in medical training equipment such as, CPR models, ventilators, and resuscitation apparatus.

 At this stage we’d recommend using Ahrefs (which we will explain in more detail below) to conduct keyword research, and find out what your competitors are ranking for.

 Once you have found out what your biggest competitors are ranking for, it’s time to seed out the words that have the highest search volume that apply best to your offering.

 If we stick with the same example, “high-quality CPR equipment” might work well for you as a focus keyphrase, and this is then a targeted keyword that you can sprinkle into your website content to get your product page ranking higher.

 This leads us nicely onto search engine monitoring tools and how once you have put your SEO strategy and efforts into place, you can keep track and ensure they’re working in your favour.